HTMOT : Hierarchical Topic Modelling Over Time: Introduction

-To address this issue, we propose a novel method, HTMOT, for Hierarchical Topic Modelling Over Time.
+Therefore, as our main contribution, we propose a novel method for Hierarchical Topic Modelling Over Time (HTMOT).
 By jointly modelling topic hierarchy and temporality, our model offers the advantages of previous methods, which only focused on a single dimension (i.e. temporality or hierarchy).
+Specifically, we model temporality at the deepest level of the topic tree to extract more precise sub-topics and avoid splitting high level topics.
 To the best of our knowledge, our model is the first to jointly model topic hierarchy and temporality.

-However, incorporating both temporal and hierarchical information poses a significant challenge during training.
-While HTMOT is based on nHDP, it could not be trained using Stochastic Variational Inference (SVI) like its predecessor.
-This is because SVI requires all distribution to estimate to have a conjugate prior.
-However, the beta distribution used to model time in ToT does not have a known conjugate prior and therefore SVI could not be used to train HTMOT.
-To overcome this issue, we resorted to using Gibbs sampling which is known to be slow and would result in an prohibitively long training time.